 Vivlodex is supplied as a capsule for oral administration.
 The recommended starting dose is 5 mg orally once daily.
 The dose may be increased to 10 mg in patients who require additional analgesia.
 Use the lowest effective dose for shortest duration consistent with individual patient treatment goals.

-The FDA approval of Vivlodex was supported by data from a Phase III, multi-center, double-blind, placebo-controlled study of 402 patients, aged 40 and older, with pain due to osteoarthritis of the knee or hip, who were randomized to receive treatment with once-daily Vivlodex 5 mg, Vivlodex 10 mg, or placebo over a period of 12 weeks.
+The FDA approval of Vivlodex was supported by data from a Phase 3, multicenter, double-blind, placebo-controlled study of 402 patients, ages 40 and older, with pain due to osteoarthritis of the knee or hip, who were randomized to receive treatment with once-daily Vivlodex 5 mg, Vivlodex 10 mg or placebo over a period of 12 weeks.
 The Vivlodex doses studied achieved efficacy at 33 percent lower doses than currently available meloxicam products.